teddytaod/macos-catalina-thinkpad-x250/README.md

            Lilu 1.3.6 or higher

-Thank to
+Thanks to

     RehabMan https://github.com/RehabMan

     Janolan https://github.com/Janolan/

- I am NOT responsible for any damage or loss of the file, or any hardware damage。
+ # I am NOT responsible for any damage or loss of the file, or any hardware damage。